UPDATED 2025

 FAQs

 This course provides an introduction to French literature, therefore you do not need to have studied French literature previously in order to take part in – and get the most out of – this course.
-All materials, set reading and assessments are provided in both English and French, so you can take the course with minimal knowledge of the French language.
+All of the set reading is provided in both English and French, so you can take the course with minimal knowledge of the French language.

 All of our online classes are recorded and available for students to watch or rewatch at their convenience.
 Therefore if you miss a class then you will be able to catch up by watching the recorded lesson.
 However, we encourage students to try to attend the live classes as much as possible as this provides them with the opportunity to interact with the teacher and ask any questions they may have.